-To create this list, I take into account a VPN provider’s customer service, the reliability of their network, and their commitment to privacy.
+There are now over a hundred VPN providers located across the world.
+To create this list of the best VPN service providers, I test customer service, the reliability of their network, and commitment to privacy.
 I also research actual customer feedback posted in online forums.

 - EarthVPN: The service was recently hacked, and is apparently keeps logs